rcrowther/django-img/README.md

     class NewsArticleReform(AbstractReform):
         image_model = NewsArticleImage

+        # relative to MEDIA_ROOT
         upload_dir='news_reforms'

+        # Add the appname to the filename.
+This is good id, but
+        # in practice makes long filenames e.g.
+        # site_images_thumbnail-washing_machine.png
+        app_namespace = False

+        # lowercase the filename.
+Default is True.
+        lowercase = True
         file_format='png'
         jpeg_quality=28

         # exactly the same in every subclass
         image = models.ForeignKey(image_model, related_name='+', on_delete=models.CASCADE)

-Some of these attributes introduce checks ('max_upload_size'), some set defaults('file_format'), some can be overridden ('file_format', 'jpeg_quality' can be overridden by filter settings) (the configuration above is odd, and for illustration.
-If reforms are set to 'file_format'='png', 'jpeg_quality' is unlikely ever to be used).
-See [Settings](#settings) for details.
+Some of these attributes introduce checks ('max_upload_size'), some set defaults('file_format'), some can be overridden ('file_format', 'jpeg_quality' can be overridden by filter settings) (the configuration above is odd, and for illustration e.g. if reforms are set to 'file_format'='png', 'jpeg_quality' will never be used).
+See [Settings](#settings) for more details.

 Migrate, and you are up and running.